Skip to content

 • Property name: If you provide a property name, the function will return the first item where the specified property has a truthy value.

-If no predicate is provided, the function checks if there is any truthy element in the array.
+If no predicate is provided, the function checks if there is any truthy element in the array or object.

 Signature